 - Watch for shaking chills, and check the patient’s temperature after the shaking stops.

-- Check the patient’s temperature by placing the thermometer in the mouth or under their armpit.
-(Do not take the temperature rectally unless the doctor tells you it’s OK.)
+- Check the patient’s temperature by placing the thermometer in the mouth or in their armpit.
+(Do not take the temperature rectally unless you’ve been told it’s OK.)

 - Offer extra fluids and snacks.

-- Help the patient take medicines on schedule.
+- Help the patient take their medicines on schedule.

 - To help prevent fevers and infections, encourage visitors who have a fever, diarrhea, a cough, or the flu to visit the patient only by phone until they are well again.

 Call the cancer team if the patient:

 - Is confused, doesn’t know where they are, becomes forgetful, or isn’t making sense (See the section called “Confusion.”)